jjmerri/cryptoTradingGame-Reddit/README.md

 * limit_order - Stores all limit orders and has in indicators to tell whether or not they have been canceled or executed.
 * executed_trade - Stores all executed trades for auditability and troubleshooting.
 Not used for any processing.
 * standings - Stores game standings.
 This is not used in processing and only exists for future functionality such as special flair for winners.

+## Running crypto_trading_processor.py

+Once you have your config file setup and python packages installed crypto_trading_processor.py should run without issue.
+Here are the high level steps you need to complete to fill out the config file.

+* Create a Reddit account for the bot
+* Create a Reddit script app under the bot account to get your app ID and secret
+* Install and run a MySQL instance
+* run schema.sql to create a database and tables
+* Create a MySQL ID and grant SELECT, INSERT, UPDATE, and DELETE permissions to it in the new database
+* Create a new subreddit where the bot will interact with users
+* Make the Reddit bot ID a mod
+* Create submission flair with the text 'In Progress'
+* Create a submission flair that is editable
+* Make sure your config file is named crypto_trading.cfg